1-OldGoat/Ansible---LearnLinuxTV/README.md

 I will also deploy a CentOS VM, to follow more closely what Jay covers in his tutorial series.

 Added public key to github repository, and cloned the repository to my Ubuntu workstation.

+Created the inventory file and added the 3 hosts.